codebar/ios-tutorials/readme.md

 1. Create the page in the `docs` folder (make sure it follows the same structure as the others)
 2. Any images you need can be places in a folder in `docs/assets`
-2. Make sure you link to it in the `website/sidebars.json` properly.
+3. Make sure you link to it in the `website/sidebars.json` properly.
-3. To test the sidebars you need to stop running it locally, then run it again.
+4. To test the sidebars you need to stop running it locally, then run it again.
-4. If required, add a section in `website/pages/index.js` so everyone knows it exists!
+5. If required, add a section in `website/pages/index.js` so everyone knows it exists!

+## How to deploy

+We're using GitHub pages to host whatevers in the `docs` folder in root.
+Unfortunately this is a little bit of a manual process at the moment but you need to:
+1. Navigate to `src/website`
+2. Run `npm run build`
+3. Copy the `ios-tutorials` folder into the root of this directory
+4. Delete the `docs` folder (it's okay, we're going to fix this in a second)
+4. Rename `ios-tutorials` to `docs`.